RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: Evaluation

+Validity denotes whether the target action $a'$ is chosen by the black-box model $B$ in the counterfactual instance $x'$:

+Additionally, we also evaluate whether the resulting counterfactuals are realistic.
+What constitutes a realistic counterfactual is task-specific and is described in more detail in Section \ref{4.1}.

-Evaluating RL-specific counterfactual properties for $BO + TS$ and RACCER is straightforward as both use tree search to navigate to the counterfactual and properties can be calculated by analysing the sequence of actions leading from the root to the counterfactual.
-Genetic search, however, generates a counterfactual by combining different states and uses no notion of actions.
-To measure reachability, cost-efficiency and stochastic certainty for a counterfactual $x'$ generated by $BO + GEN$, we build a tree of agent's execution of length $k$ rooted in $x$ and find $x'$ in it.
-In that way we can estimate properties which rely on actions even for explanations generated through direct search for counterfactual states.
-If $x'$ cannot be found in the tree, it is assigned the lowest possible value for each property which is $-1$.
+Furthermore, we evaluate RACCER and GANterfactual-RL according to RL-specific properties presented in Section \ref{3.1}.
+Evaluating these properties for RACCER is straightforward as it uses tree search to navigate to the counterfactual.
+Properties can be calculated by analyzing the sequence of actions leading from the root to the counterfactual.
+GANterfactual-RL, however, generates counterfactual using generative models and uses no notion of actions.
+To measure reachability, fidelity, and stochastic certainty for a counterfactual $x'$ generated by GANterfactual-RL, we build a tree of the agent's execution of length $k$ rooted in $x$ and find $x'$ in it.
+In that way, we can estimate properties that rely on actions even for explanations generated through the direct search for counterfactual states.
+If $x'$ cannot be found in the tree, it is assigned the least desirable value for an RL-specific counterfactual property which is $1$.

-We present the average results for each counterfactual property and the loss function $L$ value for all three approaches in the Stochastic GridWorld and Chess environment in Table \ref{results}.
-We also record the values of baseline counterfactual properties of proximity, sparsity and data manifold closeness, as well the $L_{BO}$ value for each generated counterfactual (Table \ref{results}).
-We record values of properties already multipled with their weighing factors ($\alpha, \beta, \gamma, \theta_0, \theta_1, \theta_2$) from Table \ref{param}.
-For each approach we also record the percentage of states for which a counterfactual was successfully found.